oluwaeinstein007/test-iq-wiki/README.md

 ### Final Implementation

--**Fetching Blocks**: I first got the timestamp of the last record on the address, used that to get the block number (using get Block by timestamp api from fraxscan) set that as fromBlock and then added 25days to the initial timestamp to get the toBlock and then ran that in a loop till when "+25days" is greater than the current timestamp in which I set toBlock to "latest". -**Saving the Timestamp and Block Number**: I saved the timestamp and block number to the database to avoid fetching the same logs again and increasing efficiency and reducing the number of requests to the node. -**Get Logs from RPC**: I used the getLogs method from ethers.js to get the logs from the node. -**Decoding Logs**: I decoded the logs using the abi of the contract.
+- **Fetching Blocks**: I first got the timestamp of the last record on the address, used that to get the block number (using get Block by timestamp api from fraxscan) set that as fromBlock and then added 25days to the initial timestamp to get the toBlock and then ran that in a loop till when "+25days" is greater than the current timestamp in which I set toBlock to "latest".
+- **Saving the Timestamp and Block Number**: I saved the timestamp and block number to the database to avoid fetching the same logs again and increasing efficiency and reducing the number of requests to the node.
+- **Get Logs from RPC**: I used the getLogs method from ethers.js to get the logs from the node.
+- **Decoding Logs**: I decoded the logs using the abi of the contract.

 - **Event Handling**:
   - Process each `Transfer` event: